InsightSoftwareConsortium/ITKTubeTK/Applications/VesselTrainMask/README.md

 #### Algorithm:

 1. **Get the input tubes:**
- We the input image.
-The input image is an expert vessel mask, where the an expert have marked the regions which are vessels.
+ The first step is to read the input image.
+The input image is an expert vessel mask, where an expert has marked the regions which are vessels.

-2. **Computer the centerlines from the masked input** All the masked labelled regions in the input are evaluated and a thin centerline is generated passing through the center of those masked regions.
+2. **Compute the centerlines from the masked input** All the masked labelled regions in the input are evaluated and a thin centerline is generated passing through the center of those masked regions.
 Binary Thinning Image Filter is used.